nuprl/tag-sound/gf-icfp-2018/talk/README.md

 its still worthwhile to investigate across-the-board improvements to H and 1.

 - - -

-Q. (variational) First off, this technique is still interesting despite its application to Reticulated being not so interesting.
+Q. (for variational) First off, this technique is still interesting despite its application to Reticulated being not so interesting.
 Second, in a language with subtyping there might be more than one way to type a program or expression.
 Have you thought about extending the technique to compare different ways of typing the same program?